-- Re-Employed Annuitants: For financial disclosure purposes, the pay of any reemployed annuitant includes amounts received by the employee as an annuity. - Fellows and Detailees: Pursuant to Senate Rules 41.3 and 41.4, any person paid by an outside source to provide services to the Senate (i.e., fellows and detailees), is treated as a Senate employee whose pay is disbursed by the Secretary of the Senate.
-Such employees whose pay is at or above the financial disclosure threshold must therefore file to the same extent as Senate employees (as described above), except that they are not required to file Periodic Transaction Reports.
-Fellows or detailees who receive special pay (e.g., locality pay, flight pay, LEAP) must contact the Committee to determine their filing requirements. - Certain Employees of other Legislative Branch Offices: Employees of certain other Legislative Branch offices must also file Financial Disclosure Reports with the Secretary of the Senate.
-These offices are: the Government Accountability Office; the Office of the Attending Physician; and any agency or commission in the legislative branch where the statute establishing such agency or commission designates filing with the Secretary of the Senate, or, if there is no such designation, any agency or commission established in an even numbered calendar year.
-Employees in these offices, other than the Government Accountability Office, file reports based on the rate of pay criteria established for Senate employees, as described above.
-Government Accountability Office (GAO) employees should seek separate guidance from the Office of the General Counsel at GAO. - O Political Fund Designees: Any employee designated under Senate Rule 41 as a Political Fund Designee (PFD) must file an Annual Report for each calendar year in which he or she holds that position and a Termination Report 30 days after leaving the PFD position.
+- Re-Employed Annuitants: For financial disclosure purposes, the pay of any re-employed annuitant includes amounts received by the employee as an annuity. - Fellows and Detailees: Pursuant to Senate Rules 41.3 and 41.4, any person paid by an outside source to provide services to the Senate (i.e., fellows and detailees) is treated as a Senate employee whose pay is disbursed by the Secretary of the Senate.
+Such employees must therefore file to the same extent as Senate employees (that is, if their pay from their sponsoring entity is at or above the financial disclosure threshold), except that they are not required to file Periodic Transaction Reports.
+Fellows or detailees who receive special pay (e.g., locality pay, flight pay, LEAP) must contact the Committee to determine their filing requirements.
+Detailees may need to file financial disclosure reports through their home agency in addition to the reports that are filed with the Committee. - Certain Employees of Other Legislative Branch Offices: Employees of certain other Legislative Branch offices must also file Financial Disclosure Reports with the Secretary of the Senate.
+These offices are: the Government Accountability Office (GAO); the Office of the Attending Physician; and any agency or commission in the legislative branch where the statute establishing such agency or commission designates filing with the Secretary of the Senate, or, if there is no such designation, any agency or commission established in an even numbered calendar year.
+Employees in these offices, other than GAO, file reports based on the rate of pay criteria established for Senate employees, as described above.
+GAO employees should seek separate guidance from the Office of the General Counsel at GAO. - Political Fund Designees: Any employee designated under Senate Rule 41 as a Political Fund Designee (PFD) must file an Annual Report for each calendar year in which they hold that position and a Termination Report 30 days after leaving the PFD position.
 Employees who must file exclusively based on PFD status (i.e., employees paid below the filing threshold) are not required to file New Filer Reports or Periodic Transaction Reports. - Principal Assistants: Each Member who does not have an employee paid at or above the filing threshold during a given calendar year must designate a Principal Assistant to file an Annual Report for that calendar year.
-The Principal Assistant must also file a Termination Report if he or she leaves Senate employment during that calendar year.
-The Principal Assistant is not required to file a New Filer Report or Periodic Transaction Reports. - o Candidates: For purposes of financial disclosure: - A "candidate" is any individual who (1) seeks nomination for election, or election, to Federal office; and has received contributions aggregating in excess of \$5,000, or (2) has made expenditures aggregating in excess of \$5,000; or has given consent to another to receive contributions or make expenditures on his or her behalf aggregating in excess of \$5,000. - An "election" means (1) a general, special, primary, or run-off election, or (2) a convention or caucus of a political party which has authority to nominate a candidate.
+The Principal Assistant must also file a Termination Report if they leave Senate employment during that calendar year.
+The Principal Assistant is not required to file a New Filer Report or Periodic Transaction Reports.

+- Candidates: For purposes of financial disclosure: - A "candidate" is any individual who (1) seeks nomination for election, or election, to Federal office; and has received contributions aggregating in excess of \$5,000, or (2) has made expenditures aggregating in excess of \$5,000; or has given consent to another to receive contributions or make expenditures on their behalf aggregating in excess of \$5,000. - An "election" means (1) a general, special, primary, or run-off election, or (2) a convention or caucus of a political party which has authority to nominate a candidate.